 When things are familiar, we know what to expect and so we have a greater cognitive ease, but when things are unfamiliar, using different design ideas or unexpected twists, we have to use more mental energy.

-2 Ways to use cognitive ease to your advantage
+2 Ways to use cognitive ease to increase sales

 1. Priming – teach someone before they buy